RobertoBorges/IBMAQMSample/README.md

 The MQ Developer Defaults supports some customization options, these are all controlled using environment variables:

 * **MQ_DEV** - Set this to `false` to stop the default objects being created.
-* **MQ_ADMIN_PASSWORD** - Changes the password of the `admin` user.
+* **MQ_ADMIN_PASSWORD** - Changes the password of the `admin` user, default "passw0rd".
 Must be at least 8 characters long.
-* **MQ_APP_PASSWORD** - Changes the password of the app user.
-If set, this will cause the `DEV.APP.SVRCONN` channel to become secured and only allow connections that supply a valid userid and password.
-Must be at least 8 characters long.
+* **MQ_APP_PASSWORD** - `DEV.APP.SVRCONN` channel is secured and only allow connections that supply a valid userid "app" and password "passw0rd".
+Must be at least 8 characters long, and you should change for your implementation.

 ## Details of the default configuration